Vegan, vegetarian, gluten-free, halal and kosher options across Madrid. including where to go and what to order.

 la-latina

-Viva Burger in Madrid's La Latina is the 100 percent vegan burger room since 2008, with plant-based burger patties, vegan tapas plates and a focused brunch carte on weekends.
+Viva Burger in Madrid's La Latina is the 100 percent vegan burger room since 2008, with plant-based burger patties, vegan tapas plates and a focused brunch.

 Los Amigos Restaurante Vegano ★ 4.2